doxdc/deepseek-desktop/README.md

-# DeepSeek Desktop 🚀
+# DeepSeek Desktop [jailbreak added] 🚀

-**DeepSeek Desktop** is a cross-platform desktop application that brings the power of [DeepSeek](https://chat.deepseek.com/), your AI companion, directly to your computer.
+**DeepSeek Desktop [jailbreak added]** is a cross-platform desktop application that brings the power of [DeepSeek](https://chat.deepseek.com/), your AI companion, directly to your computer.
 Designed for simplicity and convenience, it allows you to interact with DeepSeek in a native desktop environment, complete with support for `localStorage` and `cookies`.

 ---

-## 🌟 **Why DeepSeek Desktop?**
+## 🌟 **Why DeepSeek Desktop [jailbreak added]?**

 Artificial intelligence has the potential to revolutionise how we interact with technology.
 Inspired by other AI applications, I created **DeepSeek Desktop** to make this powerful tool more accessible and user-friendly.
 By offering a dedicated desktop application, I aim to take DeepSeek's capabilities even further, ensuring it reaches as many people as possible.